What are you responsible for?

 Service lines

-Service lines carry electricity from the distribution network to a property/ies.
+Service lines carry electricity from the distribution network to properties.

-If you are the only consumer supplied by a service line and the line is located on your property, you likely own, and are responsible for, the maintenance and/or repair of that line.
+If you are the only consumer supplied by a service line and the line is located on your property, you likely own that line, which means you are responsible for the maintenance and/or repair of that line.

 However, if the line supplies other consumers as well, a service line or a portion of a service line is owned by the electricity distribution business (MainPower).